-Details of best practice, external to Northampton, will also be presented to the Scrutiny Panel, which will help to inform the evidence base.
+Details of Best practice external to Northampton will help to inform the evidence base.

 Sources and key findings:

 Sources of information are detailed above and key findings will be fully known when the Scrutiny Panel has completed its Review.

 How will the decision affect people with different protected characteristics: